johnfedoruk/bangular/aio/content/guide/service-worker-config.md

 For example, the string `3d12h` will cache content for up to three and a half days.

 #### `timeout`
 This duration string specifies the network timeout.
-The network timeout is how long the Angular service worker will wait for the network to respond before using a cached response, if configured to do so.
+The network timeout is how long the Bangular service worker will wait for the network to respond before using a cached response, if configured to do so.

 #### `strategy`

-The Angular service worker can use either of two caching strategies for data resources.
+The Bangular service worker can use either of two caching strategies for data resources.

 * `performance`, the default, optimizes for responses that are as fast as possible.
 If a resource exists in the cache, the cached version is used.
 This allows for some staleness, depending on the `maxAge`, in exchange for better performance.
 This is suitable for resources that don't change often; for example, user avatar images.